Padarn

 Padarn (Paternus, Padarnus; Padarn; Padern; ? – c.
-550 AD) was an early 6th century British Christian abbot-bishop who founded St Padarn's Church in Ceredigion, Wales.
-He appears to be one and the same with the first bishop of Braga and Saint Paternus of Avranches in Normandy.
+550 AD) was an early 6th century British Christian abbot-bishop who founded Saint Padarn's Church in Ceredigion, Wales.
+He appears to be the same individual as the first bishop of Braga and Saint Paternus of Avranches in Normandy.
 Padarn built a monastery in Vannes and is considered one of the seven founding saints of Brittany.
-Padarn's early vita is one of five insular and two Breton saints' lives that mention King Arthur independently of Geoffrey of Monmouth's Historia Regum Britanniae.
+His early vita is one of five insular and two Breton saints' lives that mention King Arthur independently of Geoffrey of Monmouth's Historia Regum Britanniae.